Lodging Type: Safari Camp

 Dining: Full board

-Safari: Game Drives, Game Walks, Local Village Visits, Bush Meals, Open-sided Vehicles
+Safari: Game Drives, Game Walks, Local Village Visits, Bush Meals, 4WD Vehicles, Open-sided Vehicles

 Facilities: Laundry, Spa, Swimming Pool

-Eco & Green: ESOK Silver, Eco-friendly, Community Development Projects
+Eco & Green: EK Gold, Eco-friendly, Community Development Projects

 From a grove of the acacia tortilis trees that gave the camp its name, Tortilis Camp looks across the plains at Mt Kilimanjaro.
 Set in a 20,000-acre private concession bordering Amboseli National Park, Tortilis has a reputation for charm and attention to detail.